discrete-notes/discrete-notes.github.io/_posts/2024-02-19-pdfoutput.md

 The truth is, I still don't know what is the problem.
 My student Sébastien and I just dug up some forum with a magic spell.
-Just add the following in the first lines of the pdf:
+Just add the following just after documentclass:

     \pdfoutput=1

-After that it works perfectly.
+And it worked perfectly.
 If you run into similar trouble, maybe this will help.